Make-School-Courses/SPD-Type-and-Design/README.md

 visit the web page, pay close attention to the type.
 With a partner Decide what you like and what is working well?

-Ask these questions:
+Answer these questions:

 - What do you think about the typography?
 - What has the designer done with type to make this interesting?
   - Name three things
+- What is the message?
+  - What do they do?
+  - How do they do it?
+  - What are their values?

-Check out this [site](http://www.petersbuss.se) and ask yourself what is working here?
+Let's do that again.
+Check out this [site](http://www.petersbuss.se) with a partner

+- What do you think about the typography?
+- What did the designer want you to see?
+  - First
+  - Second
+  - Third
+- What are they doing worng?

 ## Design Features